Autodesk Fusion with Netfabb | 2025, 2024 Features

 MPBF

-Use multiscale modelling to predict the thermal and mechanical response of parts and help reduce build failures.
+Use multiscale modeling to predict the thermal and mechanical response of parts and help reduce build failures.

 DED